mywrites/mywrites.github.io/file_services.md

 **CONTEXT**: I created this content for a company that required standardized data center policies.
 Based on insight the system administrator provided along with the required specifications, I created more than 30 policy documents.

-This policy establishes a set of standards designed to ensure that PC users may save designated amounts of data on their workstations; data that is properly stored, maintained, and protected.
+This policy establishes a set of standards designed to ensure that PC and workstation users may save designated amounts of data on their workstations; data that is properly stored, maintained, and protected.

-Transparent folder resources are assigned to all workstation users – via File Share Resource Manager (FSRM) – allowing users to save up to 2GB of data on their PCs.
+Transparent folder resources are assigned to all workstation users via File Share Resource Manager (FSRM), allowing users to save up to 2GB of data on their PCs and workstations.
 This data, in turn, is housed on a storage cluster that the Systems Administration Group maintains and safeguards.

 File services allow the Systems Administration Group to manage the growth of data on servers and ensure the efficient use of space.
 They must be in place to control and forecast growth, audit file storage, and ensure file storage compliance with company security requirements.
 Without this component, hard drive storage might be consumed.